Incarnations of the Doctor

 - Earlier in the same episode, Graham implies that she has been doing this a lot:Graham: I mean, one minute, you're all smiles, the next minute, you're somewhere else!

-- Yet again in the Season 12 finale, when she goes to make a Heroic Sacrifice to stop the Master.
+- Yet again in "The Timeless Children", when she goes to make a Heroic Sacrifice to stop the Master.

 - She does this again in "Revolution of the Daleks," when trying to work through her continued identity crisis after finding out she's the Timeless Child by announcing that she's the Doctor, and she's the one who stops the Daleks.